📝Grammar

 Warning: Creating new grammar for Cosmo is a process.

-Check the to make sure any tokens you want to include in your grammar are already being lexed.
+Check the current syntax types to make sure any tokens you want to include in your grammar are already being lexed.

 If a token you want to include in your grammar is not in the list of syntax types, you will need to create your own syntax type and lex it.
 Lexing a syntax is straightforward, and you should be able to figure it out without a tutorial.